 The focus of primary focus is correct movement, quality not quantity, core stabilisation and postural correction.
 One of the main benefits of Pilates, from a Therapist’s perspective, is that the technique can be successful in correcting muscle imbalances.
 These imbalances are caused by us overusing certain muscles whilst others are neglected and become underused.

 Performance Pilates is based on the same principles but specifically designed to address areas of weakness that we commonly see as therapists in the clinic in our athletes.
 It is a great tool for injury prevention and enables athletes to work on key areas they might usually neglect in regular training sessions.

 Our Performance Pilates classes are aimed at runners, cyclists and swimmers to maximise your performance potential, optimise recovery from injury, reduce injury risk and help you with achieving your performance goals.

 YES!
 I am of course a little biased, but I genuinely believe that most people would benefit from doing even a small number of Pilates based exercises.

-We offer Pilates on a one-to-one basis at the clinic or online via ZOOM and classes for Beginners and Performance Pilates.
+We offer Pilates on a one-to-one basis or as part of a class at Momentum .
 To find out more click HERE.

 By Kate Disley, Soft Tissue Therapist and Pilates Instructor